King Lindworm: Germany

+German folklorist Hans-Jörg Uther, in the Folktale Catalogue of the German-speaking Area, classifies German variants as type 433B, "König Lindworm".
+According to Uther's index, the type includes "disparate" narratives about a heroine marrying an animal and releasing him from his curse by kissing him or sharing his bed, or wearing more shirts than his animal skins.

 Ludwig Bechstein published the tale Siebenhaut (de) ("Sevenskins"), wherein a count's wife, being insulted by her husband and called "a snake", gives birth to a snake.
 When the snake is twenty years old, it asks his mother to procure him a wife.
 A maiden, instructed by an angel in a dream, dresses in seven layers of clothing in order to redeem her husband and break his enchantment.